December in the Garden- Permaculture Food Gardening in Subtropical Australia

 - Sowing, planting, harvesting – check the list below.

 - Weeding and mulching!
 Mulch will keep the soil cool and moist; this is exactly what we want.
-The earthworms are most happy and active when the soil temperature does not go over 24°C
+The earthworms are most happy and active when the soil temperature does not go over 24°C .
+Note!
+The layer of mulch should not be thicker than 10cm.

 What NOT to do this month

 - Planting any brassicas and radishes is over now until autumn.
 They don’t like the humidity and hot temperatures we are coming into.
 All of them will bold quickly and all sorts of bugs will have a feast on them, too, so forget it!
-However, if you have some of them bolting now, you can leave them for the beneficial insects and for seeds for the next season
+However, if you have some of them bolting now, you can leave them for the beneficial insects and seeds for the next season

 Sowing, planting, harvesting